 The process for obtaining Supplemental Security Income (SSI) in Buckhead can confuse and frustrate many applicants.
-The legal requirements for a valid SSI claim are very detailed and may require assistance from a qualified SSI attorney to understand.
+The legal requirements for a valid SSI claim are very detailed and may require assistance from a qualified disability attorney to understand.

 It is also often necessary for people to submit multiple appeals and attend a judge’s hearing before obtaining the income benefits they need.
 This process can take over two years from the date of an initial application.
 As a result, understanding the Buckhead SSI application process before filing a claim offers an applicant the best chance for success.